• Nothing Found

 Tips for your taxi in Berlin

-2. Almost all taxis in Berlin accept cards, however, they do charge an additional 1.50€ for non-cash payments.
+6. Almost all taxis in Berlin accept cards, however, some companies do charge an additional €1.50 for non-cash payments.

-3. Make sure your driver resets his taximeter to the base fare of 3.90€ before you begin your journey.
+7. Make sure your driver resets their taximeter to the base fare before you begin your journey.

-5. Taxis in Berlin don’t have baby-seats available, but there’s no extra cost to fit your own.
+8. Taxis in Berlin don’t have baby-seats available, but there’s no extra cost to fit your own.

-6. Be sure to ask for your receipt after your journey is complete in case you leave anything in the taxi.
+9. Be sure to ask for your receipt after your journey is complete in case you leave anything in the taxi.

-Although almost all taxis in Berlin have enough storage space to hold a foldable wheelchair, there aren’t any wheelchair accessible Berlin taxis for electric wheelchairs or mobility scooters.
-However, if you wish to book a fully accessible taxi with spacious seating, large walkways and access ramps, you can contact RollstuhlTaxi.
-On the other hand, nearly all buses and metro stations in Berlin are wheelchair accessible, so this may be another great option.
+Although almost all taxis in Berlin have enough storage space to hold a foldable wheelchair, there aren’t any wheelchair-accessible taxis for electric wheelchairs or mobility scooters.

 Frequently asked questions